NAV suggestion for a server configuration

 DusProdLabel

-The Navision server service is assigned the new printers from the start, e.g. for the WebClients.
-Here too the PCs can be moved gradually to the new Navision server; you can run as many Navision client servers you want at the same time.
+The Navision server service is assigned the new printers from the start, for example, for the WebClients.
+Here, too, PCs can be gradually moved to the new Navision server; you can run as many Navision client servers as you want simultaneously.

 1 V Server WSUS

 The number of processors and amount of RAM will likely seem very low to many Navision users.
 In my experience, in these cases the configuration has not been carried out properly, and Navision has not been set up very well either.
 Navision “itself” is incredibly fast and saves resources.
-It is always the programmer’sfault when hardware gets gobbled up.
+It is always the programmer’s fault when hardware gets gobbled up.